 You can print FindLaw's pamphlet on the first steps after an auto accident.
 Store it in your car to help ensure that you don't create trouble and unnecessary expenses for yourself, miss an opportunity to gather evidence, or undermine your attempts to be compensated for an accident.

 Insurance companies are interested in determining who was to blame for a car accident.
 They make that determination based on:

 - The police officer's report of the incident

 - Photographs or videos of the accident scene

 - Witness statements

 The Police Report

-If a police officer responds to the scene of the accident, they will likely file an incident report, especially if there were injuries.
+If a police officer responds to the scene of an accident, they will file an incident report, especially if there were injuries.
 The report includes their observations at the scene and whether either party received a citation.
-Obtaining a police report can help prove your version of events and help settle insurance disputes.
+Getting a copy of the police report can help prove your version of events and help settle insurance disputes.

 Once you have a copy of the report, you can also see if the report has any errors.
 Factual errors can be corrected if you have evidence that shows the officer was mistaken.
-Other errors involving the officer's opinions can be more difficult to have removed or changed, although it's often possible to add your statement to the record.
-You may call the officer and politely discuss your concern about what was entered in the report and ask if they would consider making an amended report.
-Typically, only the involved drivers may make this request.
+Errors involving the officer's opinions can be more difficult to have removed or changed.
+Although, it's possible to add your statement to the record.
+You may call the officer and discuss your concerns about what was entered in the report.
+You may ask if they would consider making an amended report.

 Talking to the Insurance Company